SIPR Editor(s), 2024-2026 - Call for Nominations

 Editorial tenure and skills:

 Editor(s) will be expected to work with the current Editors as soon as s/he is appointed to solicit manuscripts.
 Note that currently SIPR has co-editors, although that is not a requirement.
-S/he will start as Editor-elect in August or September 2020 and will become masthead editor for 4 years starting in January 2021.
+S/he will start as Editor-elect in Spring 2023 and will become masthead editor for 3 years starting in January 2024.
 The editor(s) will need scientific, editorial, interpersonal, and organizational abilities.
 They will advise authors of potential articles on their relevance to the journal as well as select an advisory board and peer reviewers to evaluate articles as they are submitted.
 SPSSI has a strong commitment to diversity and members of historically underrepresented groups in Psychology are encouraged to apply.
-The Editor(s) will work with SIPR's publisher, Wiley-Blackwell, to ensure the timely publication of each issue; attend one SPSSI Council meeting each year, and prepare various editorial reports for council meetings and the newsletter.
+The Editor(s) will work with SIPR's publisher to ensure the timely publication of each issue; attend one SPSSI Council meeting each year, and prepare various editorial reports for council meetings and the newsletter.
 Find more information about the publication on the SIPR page on the SPSSI website.
 Editor(s) will receive a modest yearly stipend and budget for expenses.

 How to apply: